buddyspencer/QSS/README.md

 # 🔍 QSS - Quantized Similarity Search

+QSS is a vector search engine written in C that uses a 1-bit binary representation for embeddings and an XOR + popcount pipeline to achieve high-precision approximate search, followed by a re-ranking phase using cosine similarity.

 This software is an experiment on embedding vector quantization, with the goal of analyzing its accuracy and performance compared to standard floating-point representations.

+# Features
+🔍 High-speed vector search (up to 18× faster)

+🧠 100% accuracy on Word2Vec (with re-ranking)

+📦 Quantized embeddings: from 1200B → 40B

+⚡ Compatible with GloVe / Word2Vec / fastText

 # 📚 Dataset 👀...🟡